cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

-Instead of relying on application snapshots, produced by the application but handled by State sync, [ADR 083][adr083]/[ADR 103][adr103] assumes that node operators are able to manually synchronize the application state from a running node (it might be required stopping it) to a not-yet-started fresh node.
+Instead of relying on application snapshots, produced by the application but handled by State sync, [ADR 083][adr083]/[ADR 103][adr103] assumes that node operators are able to manually synchronize the application state from a running node (it might be necessary to stop it) to a not-yet-started fresh node.

 ## Decision